|

 +++ killed by SIGINT +++

-If a system call is being executed and meanwhile another one is
+If a system call is being executed while another is called from a

-to preserve the order of those events and mark the ongoing call
+order of these events and mark the ongoing call as unfinished.

-as being unfinished.
-When the call returns it will be marked as
+When the call returns, it will be marked as resumed.

 [pid 28772] select(4, [3], NULL, NULL, NULL <unfinished ...>